How I built my Photography Portfolio with WordPress

 These are the tips and tricks that I learned as I made this photo portfolio site over the past years and many iterations.

 - Let WordPress resize the photos but reduce WordPress’s default compression.
 Some websites suggest you should resize and optimize your photos before uploading them.
 I know that my portfolio will be up for 10+ years and I don’t want to rebuild it each time screens improve.
 So I upload the highest quality photos I can and let them sit on my server while wordpress resizes them for the correct size.
 Mine is set at 90% quality; some set it to 100%.
-Add this line of code to your function.php file, changing the number to your desired setting. add_filter( ‘jpeg_quality’, create_function( ”, ‘return 90;’ ) );
+Add this line of code to your function.php file, changing the number to your desired setting. add_filter( ‘jpeg_quality’, create_function( ”, ‘return 90;’ ) ); I use FluentSnippets plugin to easily add bits of code like this.

 - Turn off “Scaled” image.
 WordPress introduced a “Scaled” image in 5.3, where when you load a full-res image, it automatically makes a 1200px version, and all subsequent resizing happens from that 1200px version while the full-res image is never used or shown again.
 There is a “Scale Large Image Threshold” plugin that allows you to increase the size of that image.
 I set mine to 4000px.
 Be careful; the “Regenerate Thumbnails” plugin won’t regenerate the scaled image, so you will want to set all this up before uploading your photos.
 I pray for the day WordPress gives easy control and more documentation on the scaled images.